-- (i) the redemption date; - (ii) the redemption price (including premium, if any); - (iii) the name of the Series 2015B Bonds to be redeemed, the principal amount of Series 2015B Bonds to be redeemed, and, if less than all Outstanding Bonds are to be redeemed, the identification (and, in the case of partial redemption, the respective principal amounts) of the Series 2015B Bonds to be redeemed; - (iv) the reason for the redemption; - (v) that on the redemption date, the redemption price of each such Series 2015B Bond will become due and payable, that interest on each such Series 2015B Bond shall cease to accrue on and after such date, and that each such Series 2015B Bond will be deemed to have been redeemed:
+(i) the redemption date;

-- (vi) the place or places where such Series 2015B Bonds must be surrendered for payment of the redemption price thereof; and - (vii) such additional information as KMPA or the Trustee shall deem appropriate.
+- (ii) the redemption price (including premium, if any); - (iii) the name of the Series 2015A Bonds to be redeemed, the principal amount of Series 2015A Bonds to be redeemed, and, if less than all Outstanding Series 2015A Bonds are to be redeemed, the identification (and, in the case of partial redemption, the respective principal amounts) of the Series 2015A Bonds to be redeemed; - (iv) the reason for the redemption; - (v) that on the redemption date, the redemption price, as appropriate, of each such Series 2015A Bond will become due and payable, that interest on each such Series 2015A Bond shall cease to accrue on and after such date, and that each such Series 2015A Bond will be deemed to have been redeemed; - (vi) the place or places where such Series 2015A Bonds must be surrendered for payment of the redemption price thereof; and - (vii) such additional information as KMPA or the Trustee shall deem appropriate.

-In the case for an optional or extraordinary optional redemption, the notice of redemption may state (i) that it is conditioned upon the deposit of moneys, in an amount equal to the amount necessary to effect the redemption, with the Trustee no later than the redemption date or (ii) that KMPA retains the right to rescind such notice on or prior to the scheduled redemption date (in either case, a "Conditional Redemption"), and such notice and optional or extraordinary redemption shall be of no effect if such moneys are not so deposited or if the notice is rescinded in writing, and disseminated to each Owner of the Series 2015B Bonds, no later than 7 days prior to the redemption date.
-Notice of redemption having been given, the Series 2015B Bonds to be redeemed shall become due and payable on the redemption date at the redemption price specified, and on and after such date (unless KMPA shall default in the payment of the redemption price) such Series 2015B Bonds shall cease to bear interest.
-Upon surrender of any such Series 2015B Bond for redemption in accordance with such notice, such Series 2015B Bond shall be paid at the redemption price thereof.
+In the case of an optional or extraordinary optional redemption pursuant to the Indenture, the notice of redemption may state (i) that it is conditioned upon the deposit of moneys, in an amount equal to the amount necessary to effect the redemption, with the Trustee no later than the redemption date or (ii) that KMPA retains the right to rescind such notice on or prior to the scheduled redemption date, and such notice and optional or extraordinary redemption shall be of no effect if such moneys are not so deposited or if the notice is rescinded in writing, and disseminated to each Owner of the Series 2015A Bonds in accordance with the procedures set forth in the Indenture, no later than seven (7) days prior to the redemption date.
+Notice of redemption having been given as aforesaid, the Series 2015A Bonds so to be redeemed shall become due and payable on the redemption date at the redemption price specified, and on and after such date (unless KMPA shall default in the payment of the redemption price) such Series 2015A Bonds shall cease to bear interest.
+Upon surrender of any such Series 2015A Bond for redemption in accordance with such notice, such Series 2015A Bond shall be paid at the redemption price thereof.